awsdocs/amazon-efs-user-guide/doc_source/API_UpdateFileSystem.md

 Type: Boolean

  ** [FileSystemId](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-FileSystemId"></a>
-ID of the file system, assigned by Amazon EFS\.
+The ID of the file system, assigned by Amazon EFS\.
 Type: String

  ** [KmsKeyId](#API_UpdateFileSystem_ResponseSyntax) **   <a name="efs-UpdateFileSystem-response-KmsKeyId"></a>